Berthoud Pass Continental Divide Sign Postcard #CB-B-952

 Image Dating Comments

-This is the earliest version of the black & white signs that the state’s highway department added here during the 1940s.
+This is the earliest version of the black & white signs that the state’s highway department added here during the late 1930s.
 This sign is pictured here with a lot of graffiti, indicating it had likely been here for a few years already by the time that this image was captured.
 The version of the Berthoud Pass Inn that is seen in the background was here there from 1938 to 1946.

 Backside